mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 community: jesus.espino
 ---

-One of the most important parts of the mattermost source code is the one responsible to accessing the mattermost database, the store.
+One of the most important parts of the Mattermost source code is the one responsible to accessing the mattermost database, the store.
 Every single database access is handled by the store, so we needed to find a way to extend it in different ways introducing as less complexity as possible,